forge-42/fly-sidecar-poc/README.md

 # fly-sidecar-poc

-This repository, specifically the files `cli-config.json`, `fly.toml`, and `nginx.conf`, demonstrates how to use the multi-container deployment functionality on fly.io.
-You can also refer to the official [fly.io Multi-Container deployment documentation](https://fly.io/docs/machines/guides-examples/multi-container-machines/).
-Unfortunately, the `fly.toml` appears to be incorrect and did not function as documented.
-However, the `fly.toml` in this repository does work.

-This PoC is deployed at <https://fly-sidecar-poc.fly.dev/> and the custom domain <https://fly-sidecar-poc.forge42.dev/> points to it.
-You will receive a successful response only by visiting the custom domain.
-If you access the app directly on `fly.dev`, you will encounter a 403 error.

-The Cloudflare origin check works by first ensuring that the request is forwarded from `fly-proxy`, which typically uses the private IP range `172.16.0.0/16`.
-Only when the request originates from this IP range does nginx set the client IP from the [`Cf-Connecting-Ip` header](https://developers.cloudflare.com/fundamentals/reference/http-headers/#cf-connecting-ip).
-This check is technically unnecessary, as it should not be possible to bypass fly-proxy and this condition should always hold true.

-Next, we check if the [`Fly-Client-Ip` header](https://www.fly.io/docs/networking/request-headers/#fly-client-ip) matches any of the publicly available [IPv4](https://www.cloudflare.com/ips-v4) and [IPv6](https://cloudflare.com/ips-v6) ranges from Cloudflare.
-This header reflects the client's IP address from the perspective of the fly-proxy, and we want to restrict it to Cloudflare IPs only.
-If both conditions are satisfied, we proxy the request to the actual app on localhost:80.
+This repository demonstrates how to deploy a multi-container app on [fly.io](https://fly.io/) with Cloudflare protection and rate limiting.
+Key files: `cli-config.json`, `fly.toml`, and `nginx.conf`.

+## What Does This PoC Show?

+- **Requests are routed through Cloudflare**
+- **Requests are rate limited**

+## Cloudflare Origin Protection

+**Goal:** Prevent direct access to your fly.io app, ensuring all traffic goes through Cloudflare for security, caching, and optimizations.

+- **Custom Domain (via Cloudflare):** [fly-sidecar-poc.forge42.dev](https://fly-sidecar-poc.forge42.dev/)
+- **Direct Fly.io Domain:** [fly-sidecar-poc.fly.dev](https://fly-sidecar-poc.fly.dev/)

+**Expected Behavior:**

+- Access via the custom domain (Cloudflare) works.
+- Direct access to the fly.io domain returns a 403 error.

+**How the Origin Check Works:**

+1. Requests must come through `fly-proxy` (private IP range `172.16.0.0/16`).
+2. Nginx sets the client IP from the [`Cf-Connecting-Ip`](https://developers.cloudflare.com/fundamentals/reference/http-headers/#cf-connecting-ip) header.
+3. The [`Fly-Client-Ip`](https://www.fly.io/docs/networking/request-headers/#fly-client-ip) header must match Cloudflare’s [IPv4](https://www.cloudflare.com/ips-v4) or [IPv6](https://cloudflare.com/ips-v6) ranges.
+4. If both checks pass, the request is proxied to the app on `localhost:80`.

+## Rate Limiting

-You can test the rate limiting by making requests in quick succession.
-If you are rate limited, you will see a `503 Service Temporarily Unavailable` message.
+If you send requests too quickly, you'll receive a `503 Service Temporarily Unavailable` error.

+The current setup is minimal: nginx realip modules uses the `Cf-Connecting-Ip` header to set `$remote_addr`, so rate limiting applies to the real client IP as seen by Cloudflare - not just to fly-proxy or Cloudflare as a whole.
+You can easily enhance this configuration by adding connection limits, burst and delay controls, or other traffic shaping options for more advanced rate limiting.

+## Quick Start

-## 1. Create a new fly app in your fly org
+### 1. Create a Fly.io App

-Make sure to also change the `app` setting in the `fly.toml` accordingly.
+Update the `app` value in `fly.toml` to match your app name.

 ```sh
 export MY_FLY_APP_NAME="fly-sidecar-poc"